Coinsnap/Coinsnap-for-EasyDigitalDownloads/readme.txt

 * Update: added convertation from SATS to BTC for BTCPay server.
 * Compatibility with Easy Digital Downloads 3.5.1 is tested.

-= 1.1.1 :: 2025-09-21 =
+= 1.2.0 :: 2025-10-13 =
-* Fixed: warnings in error log are handled
-* Updated webhook payload handler
-* Compatibility with Easy Digital Downloads 3.5.2 is tested.
+* Update: Added non-supported by BTCPay server currencies handler on invoice request flow.
+* Update: Added custom redirect after payment page in module settings.